 Grades of "D" and "E" cannot be used to meet the requirements for a graduate degree, although they are used to compute the GPAs.
 A student receiving a grade of "D" or "E" must repeat the course in a regularly scheduled (not an independent study) class if it is to be included in the program of study.
+However, both the "D" or "E" and the new grade are used to compute the GPAs.

 Grades

 Grade Definition Value Notes

 A Excellent 4.00

 В Good 3.00

-С Passing 2.00
+C Passing 2.00

 D No graduate credit 1.00

 E Failure 0.00

 W Withdrawal This grade is given whenever a student officially withdraws from a class.

-Ι Incomplete , ,
+I Incomplete ,

-Х Audit
+X Audit

 Y Satisfactory

-Ζ Course in progress This grade is usually given pending completion of courses.
+Z Course in progress This grade is usually given pending completion of courses.